How to Detox Your Mouth Naturally After a Sugary Meal – 3 Fast, Dentist-Approved Ways (Stop Cavities Before They Start)

 But timing matters.
 If you rinse with water immediately after eating, you get the full benefit.
 If you wait 10–15 minutes, the bacteria have already started producing acid, and some damage may have already occurred.
 That’s why the first step in our protocol is immediate – don’t delay.

-Set a reminder on your phone for 2 minutes after every meal.
-Use that reminder to take a water rinse.
+Schedule a reminder on your phone for two minutes post each meal.
+You can take that water rinse by following the reminder.
 Within a week, it will become an automatic habit that helps you Detox Your Mouth Naturally After a Sugary Meal every time.

 What to Avoid Immediately After a Sugary Meal (Don’t Brush Too Soon)